 50. Benjamin Franklin Summary

-- He was taken into apprenticeship by his brother James and wrote content for a newspaper run by him, before travelling to Philadelphia and finding work at a printing shop there.
+- He was taken into apprenticeship by his brother James and wrote content for a newspaper run by him, before traveling to Philadelphia and finding work at a printing shop there.

 - Soon, he married Deborah Read and both of them worked together, becoming wealthy.

-- He also gained interest in science, making important discoveries about electricity which were not known before, and invented the lightning rod, which saved many buildings from catching fire during thunderstorms.
+- He also gained interest in science, making important discoveries about electricity that were not known before, and invented the lightning rod, which saved many buildings from catching fire during thunderstorms.

 - As a political activist, his main accomplishment was the drafting of the Declaration of Independence in 1776, with which he became one of the Founding Fathers of the United States of America.